Cathedral Reads 2022

 Sunday, August 7 at 10 a.m. in Reynolds Hall

-Join Dean Barkley Thompson for a reflection about Virginia Woolf’s To the Lighthouse in this special Cathedral-wide conversation.
-After Dean Thompson’s thoughts, we will gather into facilitated table discussions to hear what you have to say about this classic piece of literature.
+Join Canon Becky Zartman as we dive into Virginia Woolf’s To the Lighthouse in a special Cathedral-wide conversation.
+Following her thoughts, we will then gather into facilitated table discussions to hear what you have to say about this classic piece of literature.

 To the Lighthouse Small Groups

 Six week series during the weeks of June 12, 19, and 26

 To the Lighthouse is a beautiful read which makes thoughts linger.
 Come discuss those thoughts with a Cathedral Reads Small Group for a facilitated discussion.
 This six-week small group session is a great way to make new friends and have meaningful conversations.
 We’ll start meeting weekly the week of June 12, take a break for Fourth of July Weekend, and have another three sessions.
 When the group meets will be determined by the group.
 All meetings will be held on Zoom, so if you’re out of town, you can still come to the Lighthouse with us!

 To the Lighthouse with Loose Canons